saibot94/jadex-emotion-models/README.md

-Jade - Emotion model appication
+Jadex - Emotion model appication

-This application shows how JADE (Java Agent Development Agent) can be used to model emotions and solve complex problems using a multi-agent environment.
-The code consists of some samples for basic JADE applications and the main (complex) application itself.
+This application shows how JADEx  can be used to model emotions and solve complex problems using a multi-agent environment.
+The code consists of some samples for basic jadex applications.
+The model behind this entire application is the BDI agents model (belief-desire-intention).

 Documentation